 legal status of a mikvah.
 (The above description is one of two methods sanctioned by Halachah to achieve this goal.)
 Modern-day mikvah pools are equipped with filtration and water-purification systems.
 The mikvah waters are commonly chest high and kept at a comfortable temperature.
 Access to the pool is achieved via stairs.
 (Mikvahs accessible to the handicapped or infirm are equipped with lifts.)

-In communities with large populations of mikvah users, the building may house as many as twenty or thirty preparation areas and two to four immersion pools.
-In these facilities, an intercom system linking each of the rooms to a central desk and an attendant ensures the privacy of the many mikvah users.
+In communities with large populations of mikvah users, the building may house as many as 20 or 30 preparation areas, and two to four immersion pools.
+In these facilities, an intercom system links each of the rooms to a central desk, and an attendant ensures the privacy of the many mikvah users.
 Some of the larger mikvah buildings include conference rooms used for tours and educational programming.

-Today it is not just a Jewish metropolis that can boast a mikvah.
-In remote, even exotic, locations- Anchorage, Alaska, and Bogota, Colombia; Yerres, France, and Ladispoli, Italy; Agadir, Morocco, and Asuncion in Paraguay; Lima, Peru, and Cape Town, South Africa; Bangkok, Thailand, and Zarzis, Tunisia; and almost every city in the C.I.S. (former Soviet Union) -- there are kosher and comfortable mikvahs and rabbis and rebbetzins willing and able to assist any woman in their use.
-In many communities a tour of the mikvah is available on request.
-Upon arrival in a new city or when traveling, information about mikvahs in the region can be obtained by phoning the local mikvah office, the Orthodox synagogue, or the Chabad House.
+Today, it is not just a Jewish metropolis that can boast a mikvah.
+In remote, even exotic, locations—Anchorage, Alaska, and Bogotá, Colombia; Yerres, France, and Ladispoli, Italy; Agadir, Morocco, and Asunción in Paraguay; Lima, Peru, and Cape Town, South Africa; Bangkok, Thailand, and Zarzis, Tunisia; and almost every city in the former Soviet Union—there are kosher and comfortable mikvahs, and rabbis and rebbetzins willing and able to assist any woman in their use.
+In many communities, a tour of the mikvah is available on request.
+Upon arrival in a new city or when traveling, information about mikvahs in the region can be obtained by phoning the local mikvah office, the Orthodox synagogue or the Chabad House.